-The onset of a new civil war in December 2013 reflects a longer-running crisis of governance marked by profound ethnic factionalism, corruption, a growing divide between state and society, and the disenfranchisement of large sections of the population.
+The continuation of the civil war that began in 2013 reflects a long-running crisis of governance marked by profound ethnic factionalism, corruption, a growing divide between state and society, and the disenfranchisement of large sections of the population.
 Despite the fact that 72 per cent of the population is under 30 years old, young people in South Sudan have been largely ignored by the political establishment for many years.
-They have been excluded from key peace initiatives, kept out of government and political posts, and they are often unable to voice their concerns in debates about constitutional reform, development planning, or political party decision-making – areas that are typically dominated by a small political elite.
+They have been excluded from major peace initiatives, kept out of government and political posts, and they are often unable to voice their concerns in debates about constitutional reform, development planning, or political party decision-making – areas that are typically dominated by a small political elite.
 Partly due to this lack of representation, young people across the country continue to be drawn into the civil war.

 Saferworld aims to bring young people together from across South Sudan.
 We encourage these young people – who are geographically, ethnically, and economically diverse – to talk to each other, build trust, and develop their skills and knowledge.
 Then they can better organise themselves, and they can constructively engage in dialogue on peace and democratisation processes in their regions as well as nationally.